 Over the next decades he continued building and performing with interactive systems, starting to use digital media with his piece solo (1978).
 The system involved using antennas to sense proximity and scheduling sounds on a Synclavier using software.
 He could effectively conduct an improvisation of an orchestra of electronic sounds.
 This was in a way the conceptual opposite of Theremin’s Thereminvox.
 Instead of shaping individual sounds by controlling pitch and amplitude with left and right hand respectively, he shaped a whole piece by controlling overall tempo and timbre on real-time.
 Pitch and amplitude of every individual sound were left to be decided algorithmically by the software.

 Simultaneously to the development of CEMS, composer Salvatore Martirano built an instrument called Marvil Construction with the help of engineer James Divilbiss.
 This proved to be a stepping stone in the development of a more ambitious interactive music system called SalMar Construction, which was finished in 1972 with the help of a group of engineers and graduate students from the University of Illinois, where Martinaro was a professor.
 The result was a 180-kg instrument, not including twenty-four loudspeakers and four subwoofers required for audio playback and spatialization.
 Its interface consisted of two sections.
 The lower was the main panel for live performance, consisting of an array of 291 touch-sensitive switches and lights to indicate their current state.
-The top consisted of a patching matrix that made possible to connect digital control circuits to analog synthesis modules.
+The top consisted of a patching matrix to connect those digital control circuits to analog sound synthesis modules.

-The interaction devised for the instrument was analogue to conducting four different orchestras, each one improvising a concerto-style piece with its own soloist and ensemble.
 SalMar Construction could play 73 sound sources that were divided in four “orchestras”, basically interconnected sets of sounds patched in a way that they could share information coming from the performer via the state of the touch-sensitive switches.
 The way such information was modified by each orchestra could also be determined by such switches, so the logic of event scheduling by the instrument was almost completely unpredictable.
-The performer could loosely determine the overall texture of the piece and its general timbral distribution, switching anywhere from controlling the 4 orchestras to changing the evolution of a single processes, but they always shared control of the resultant sounds with the instrument.
+The performer could loosely determine the overall texture of the piece and its general timbral distribution, switching anywhere from controlling all of the orchestras to changing the evolution of a single processes, but they always shared control of the resultant sounds with the instrument.
+The interaction devised for the instrument was analogous to conducting four different orchestras, each one improvising a concerto-style piece with its own soloist and ensemble.

 The composer himself became a devoted and virtuoso performer of the SalMar Construction.
 However, he clearly wasn’t the only agent responsible for the piece, he could only make educated guesses as to what sound would result.
 “Control was an illusion.
 But I was in the loop.
 I was trading swaps with the logic.
 I enabled paths.
 Or better, I steered.”
 (Chadabe, 1997).
 Over the years he continued refining the SalMar, as well as composing and performing interactive music systems, such as the YahaSALMaMAC Orchestra, involving a Machintosh II computer running his SAL (Sound and Logic) software, a Yamaha DX7, multiple digital synthesis modules and Zeta MIDI violin, performed by Dorothy Martirano.